Where and How to Recycle or Dispose of Christmas Trees in Kentucky after Christmas

 garbage customer, put your tree on the curb for normal collection

 day.
-Christmas trees are collected after the holiday through
+Christmas trees are collected after the holiday through mid-January.
+Simply place the tree at the curb for pickup on your regular collection

 if Christmas Tree is not collected on your normal collection day.